Paul Worley: Skyline Music Publishing

-Along with Wally Wilson and two other partners, Worley founded a publishing company known as Skyline Music Publishing.
-Among the songwriters that have been signed to Skyline are Hugh Prestwood (who wrote Randy Travis' Number One single "Hard Rock Bottom of Your Heart"), Tammy Hyler (who has written for Collin Raye), and Russ Titelman.
+Along with Wally Wilson and two other partners, Worley founded a publishing company, Skyline Music Publishing.
+Among the songwriters that have signed to Skyline are Hugh Prestwood (who wrote Randy Travis' Number One single "Hard Rock Bottom of Your Heart"), Tammy Hyler (who has written for Collin Raye), and Russ Titelman.
 In 2012, Skyline writer Jon Stone co-wrote the SESAC Song Of The Year, "A Woman Like You," recorded by Curb Records artist Lee Brice.
 Also in 2012, Skyline writers The Henningsens were awarded BMI awards for two singles recorded by Valory Music Group's The Band Perry, "You Lie" and "All Your Life."
-Worley also produced The Henningsen's debut album, which is set to be released by Sony Music Nashville in 2013.
+Worley also produced The Henningsen's debut album, to be released by Sony Music Nashville in 2013.